Use the Tab and Up, Down arrow keys to select menu items.

-Aoteroa New Zealand is a small, Anglophone, multicultural, democratic, post-colonial state in a remote corner of the world; with a remarkably high level of international participation and interests.
+Aotearoa New Zealand is a small, multicultural, democratic, post-colonial state in a remote corner of the world; with a remarkably high level of international participation and interests.
 Our country’s history has pulled us into close alliances with the UK, USA, and Australia; but our trading relationships are increasingly pulling us in another direction: the dynamic Asia Pacific.
 Meanwhile, shifts in the global strategic environment are bringing about a rebalancing in the formerly relatively stable post-WWII global order.
 The outcome of all of this upheaval is hard to predict.
 How will New Zealand adjust to this changing geopolitical environment?
-Will we be forced to choose between continuing our military-strategic alliance with the USA or deepening our partnership with China?
-Could New Zealand choose a more independent foreign policy path?
 This course will critically examine New Zealand’s past and present foreign policy while exploring future foreign policy directions.
 The course will feature guest lectures from New Zealand foreign policy thought leaders.
-Students will be encouraged to engage critically with debates and help contribute to new thinking on New Zealand’s place in the world.
+Students will be encouraged to engage critically with debates and to help contribute to new thinking on New Zealand’s place in the world.

 Students will become knowledgeable about New Zealand foreign policy and will be familiar with the challenges and opportunities New Zealand faces in the current era.Transferable skills:Students will hone critical reading and information gathering; as well as advanced analytical, writing and presentation skills.
 They will strengthen oral presentation skills and will learn how to write a policy memo and policy paper.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below:

 Critically competent in a core academic discipline of their award